-There is the potential for injury to deeper structures including nerves, blood vessels, lymphatics, muscles, and lungs (pneumothorax) during any surgical procedure.
+There is the potential for injury to deeper structures including nerves, blood vessels, lymphatics, muscles (weakness), and organs like lungs (pneumothorax) and intestines during any surgical procedure.
 The potential for this to occur varies according to the type of procedure being performed.
 Injury to deeper structures may be temporary or permanent.